National Lampoon's Christmas Vacation: Development and writing

 National Lampoon's Christmas Vacation originated from a short story by writer John Hughes called "Christmas '59", which was published in the December 1980 issue of National Lampoon magazine.
 "The studio came to me and begged for another one, and I only agreed because I had a good story to base it on," said Hughes.
 "But those movies have become little more than Chevy Chase vehicles."
-Director Chris Columbus initially was to direct the film, but due to a personality clash between him and Chase, Columbus left the film and was replaced by Chechik.
+Director Chris Columbus initially was to direct the film, but due to a personality clash between himself and Chevy Chase, Columbus left the film and was replaced by Jeremiah S. Chechik.
 Hughes eventually gave Columbus the script to Home Alone.

 Filming

 Principal photography began on March 27, 1989, in Summit County, Colorado, with footage shot in Silverthorne, Breckenridge, and Frisco.
 From there the production moved to Warner Bros.
 Ranch Facilities in Burbank, California, where the set of the Griswold family's house and street is located.
+During the squirrel scene, the crew initially hired a trained squirrel, but it died from a heart attack before they filmed it, they eventually hired an un-trained squirrel at the last minute.
+The scene took three days to shoot.
+The animated title sequence was created by Kroyer Films.
+Filming wrapped on June 30, 1989.